huhx/flutter_oss_aliyun/README.md

 # flutter_oss_aliyun

-oss aliyun plugin for flutter.
+Oss aliyun plugin for flutter.
 Use sts policy to authenticate the user.

+## Feature has Supported
+- [x] upload object
+- [x] get object
+- [x] save object in files

+## Feature ready to Support
+- [ ] List buckets
+- [ ] callback when upload object
+- [ ] upload multiple objects at once

 ## Usage
 First, add `flutter_native_splash` as a dependency in your `pubspec.yaml` file.